emmaopper/emmaopper.github.io/_pages/cv.md

 Presentations
 ======
-* SIAM Math for Planet Earth Conference, Cleveland, OH, 2026
+* SIAM Conference on Mathematics for Planet Earth, Cleveland, OH, 2026
   * "Recasting Transitional Gas-Flow Modeling as a Data-Driven Closure Problem" (lecture)

 * Fluid Dynamics and Sustainability of the Environment Summer School, Cambridge, UK, 2025